Suyog045/Suyog045/README.md

 <h1 align="center">Hello 👋, I'm Suyog Avhad</h1>
-<h3 align="center">An IT Engineering Student who is passionate about Software and Web Development.
+<h3 align="center">An IT Engineer who is passionate about Software and Web Development.
 Eager to tackle new challenges, explore diverse projects, and continuously learn and grow.
 Let's collaborate on exciting opportunities!</h3>